oslabs-beta/next-persist/README.md

 In each reducer file we need to import `getStorage` from `next-persist`.

+Declare a constant and assign it the value of the evaluated result of calling `getStorage` method.

 `getStorage` takes two arguments:

-* a string that will be saved on local storage as the key on local storage
+* a string that will be the key that is saved on local storage
-* an object that is the initial state that declared in the reducer file
+* an object that is the initial state that is declared in the reducer file

+Pass in the newly declared constant into reducer as state.

 ```